wilan/Elveron-Stuff/DP calc/readMe.txt

 NOTES:
 -The newest ops from SOI, SOB, and FS will override the older one.
 SOM will pick the more "optimal" of the new one or old one.
- *Since the ops are parsed from beginning to end, how mean an op is defined as first, when it is pasted, second, where on the op list it is:
+ *Since the ops are parsed from beginning to end, "newest" is defined how close to the bottom it is pasted:
  *Example: PASTE OP: batch1 = [soi1, sob1, som1, sob2, soi2, fs1, som2], batch2 = [soi3] => relvant ops = [soi3, sob2, som1, fs1, som2]
 -Revelation does not auto toggle shield, you will have to do it your self.
--Make sure raceList.txt is in the same folder as the jar file.
-It gives choices for races if you do not provide farsight.
+-Make sure stats.txt is in the same folder as the jar file.
+It gives base value for all the races as well as choices for races if you do not provide farsight.
-You could alternatively delete or add old races from the raceList.txt file.
-Make sure the race is case sensative and any spaces are deleted
-EX: Dark Dwarf = DwarkDwarf
--May be buggy, this is the first version.

 The mod DP output due to bad input >>WILL NOT<< be correct.
 Examples of bad inputs includes but are  not limited to the following:
 -Modification of ops (IE: changing the original nature of ops)